-Algoa Bay has become the central hub for marine research within South Africa on account of both its rich diversity and dynamic oceanographic processes.
+Algoa Bay, Gqeberha in the Eastern Cape Province, has become the central hub for marine research within South Africa on account of both its rich diversity and dynamic oceanographic processes.
 With research conducted in the bay proving instrumental in national marine conservation and wellbeing, the current study contributes to the growing body of work through estimating the economic value of the ecosystem services rendered by Algoa Bay.
 The valuation applied a range of methods in conjunction with sourced data, to calculate the ecosystem service values derived by specific beneficiary groups.
 The valuation forms part of the Modeling Algoa Bay Project, and acts as a vital point in moving towards developing a system dynamics model for the bay.

 The estimation of accurate ecosystem service values revolved around three fundamental factors.
 These factors included beneficiaries, ecosystem services and valuation methods.
 Thorough research into the respective factors revealed the presence of three main beneficiary groups deriving value from the services provided by the bay.
 These groups were defined as the local residents (Nelson Mandela Bay), South African residents and the global citizens.
 These beneficiary groups proved to derive value from a total of 13 ecosystem services, categorized according to provisioning, regulating, supporting or cultural services.
 With beneficiary groups and ecosystem services identified and understood, assignment of the most applicable valuation method to each respective service was conducted.
 These methods included statutory payments, market prices, engineering values, benefit transfer and property values.